rkoshak/sensorReporter/gpio/README.md

 ## `gpio.gpio_led.GpioColorLED`

-Commands 3 to 4 GPIO pins to control a RGB or RGBW LED via software PWM.
+Commands 1, 3 or 4 GPIO pins to control a white, RGB or RGBW LED via software PWM.
 A received command will be sent back on all configured connections to the configured return topic, to keep them up to date.

 ### Dependencies